 I will be forever grateful for having the opportunity to work with Dr. Mercado.
 He took a chance on me when he invited me to become his resident in the early 1980s.
 He was an excellent teacher, His love of his podiatry family and his own family was always in the forefront.
 I trembled making the call on the night before my very first day of residency to tell him that my wife was in labor.
 His advice: "There is always time to learn, but never a way to make up time you miss with family.
 See you on Tuesday."
 His life work was a benefit to all of us.
 He was a true educator and a skilled surgeon.
 Farewell my friend.

 YOU CAN'T MAKE THESE THINGS UP

-RE: Outrageous Shoe of the Day
+RE: Outrageous Boots of the Day

-What to wear to Thanksgiving dinner?
+What to wear while listening to Purple Rain by Prince?

 NEED CME CREDITS FAST?

 You can Earn up to 50 Continuing Education Contact Hours (CECH) Online

 All required credits can be taken online for AL, AK, AR, CA, CO, DE, HI, IN, KS, LA, MA, ME, MI, MI, MS, NV, NJ, NM, ND, OH, OR, RI, SC, SD, UT, VA, VT, WV, and WI

 Partial required credits can be taken online for AZ, FL, GA, ID, KY, IL, ID, IA, MD, MN, MO, MT, NE, NH, NY*, NC, OK, PA, PR, TN, TX, WA, and DC